jason137/gads_26/lec02/ex0.md

 # lec 2 exercises
 ## Unix basics

-Complete these exercises in groups of 2 or 3 **without** using your computers.
+Complete these exercises in groups of 2 or 3.
 Try to make your responses as simple as possible.

-___
+### no computers

 1) Define the following terms:
 - flag